nickhe-ntnu/Meal-Planning-Java/README.md

 ![](unitTest.gif)

+When using `mvn install` Maven already automatically ran all the test files before building from source.
-Maven allows simply running:
+However, if one wishes to only run the test files, Maven allows simply running

 ```bash
 mvn test
 ```

-while in the project root directory, and it will automatically run all the test files within the project.
+in the terminal while in the project root directory, and it will run all the test files within the project.

 ## References